SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ### Media

 In the media tab one can upload two image files.
-One image will be the play­placeholder, i.e.clicking the image will initiate the playback of the selected files.
-The other image will be the pause­placeholder, i.e. clicking this image will pause the selected audio and video files on the weave.
+One image will be the play­-placeholder, i.e.clicking the image will initiate the playback of the selected files.
+The other image will be the pause­-placeholder, i.e. clicking this image will pause the selected audio and video files on the weave.